 Wash hands and surfaces often.
 Harmful bacteria can spread throughout the kitchen and get onto cutting boards, utensils, countertops and other surfaces.
 Keep raw meat, poultry, seafood, and their juices away from other food.
 After cutting raw meats, wash cutting boards, dishes, utensils and counter tops with hot, soapy water.
 If possible, use one cutting board for fresh produce and a separate one for raw meats.
 Never place cooked food back on the same plate or cutting board that previously held raw food.

 Food is safely cooked when it reaches a high enough internal temperature to kill the harmful bacteria that cause foodborne illness.
 Use a food thermometer to measure the internal temperature of cooked foods.
-The best way to Fight BAC!® is to:
+The best way to fight bacteria is to:

 - Use a food thermometer which measures the internal temperature of cooked meat, poultry and egg dishes, to make sure that the food is cooked to a safe internal temperature.